Office Hours: Monday - Friday: 9am-5pm

 Internal Bleeding

 Internal bleeding can occur with any procedure or trauma.
 So, it is a potential side effect for those undergoing body contouring.
 Internal bleeding can be cured very similarly to that of seroma.
 Excess blood is usually drained.
 It’s important though to find the source of bleeding.
 It may require additional surgery.
-Infection is also a side effect that can occur from drainage.
+Infection is also a side effect that can occur with any procedyre that require breaking the skin.

 It is important to note that private procedures have a decreased chance of infections than those in a hospital setting.